Risk Management Framework

 - Placing Deutsche Bank and its reputation at the heart of all decisions.

 To reinforce these expected behaviors and strengthen our risk culture, we conduct a number of group-wide activities.
 Our Board members and senior management frequently communicate the importance of a strong risk culture to support a consistent tone from the top.
 To further strengthen this message, we have reinforced our targeted training.
-In 2013, our employees attended more than 114,000 mandatory training modules globally including, for example, the Code of Business Conduct & Ethics, Fraud Awareness and An Introduction to MaRisk.
+In 2014, our employees attended more than 88,000 mandatory training modules globally including, for example, Global Information Security Awareness, An Introduction to MaRisk and the newly introduced ‘Tone from the Top’ module.
 As part of our ongoing efforts to strengthen our risk culture, we review our training suite regularly to develop further modules or enhance existing components.

 Risk Appetite and Capacity

-Risk appetite is an integral element in our business planning processes via our Risk and Capital Demand Plan, with the aim to create a more holistic perspective on capital, funding and risk-return considerations.
-Risk appetite is set within our risk capacity in which we consider our capital, assets and borrowing capacities.
-We hereby leverage the stress testing process to also consider stressed market conditions.
+Risk appetite is an integral element in our business planning processes via our Risk and Capital Demand Plan, to promote the appropriate alignment of risk, capital and performance targets, while at the same time considering risk capacity and appetite constraints.
+We leverage the stress testing process to test the compliance of the plan also under stressed market conditions.
 Top-down risk appetite serves as the limit for risk-taking for the bottom-up planning from the business functions.

-The Management Board reviews and approves the risk appetite and capacity on an annual basis with the aim of ensuring that it is consistent with our Group strategy, business and regulatory environment and stakeholders’ requirements.
+The Management Board reviews and approves our risk appetite and capacity on an annual basis, or more frequently in the event of unexpected changes to the risk environment, with the aim of ensuring that they are consistent with our Group’s strategy, business and regulatory environment and stakeholders’ requirements.

 In order to determine our risk appetite and capacity, we set different group level triggers and thresholds on a forward looking basis and define the escalation requirements for further action.
 We assign risk metrics that are sensitive to the material risks to which we are exposed and which are able to function as key indicators of financial health.
 In addition to that, we link our risk and recovery management governance framework with the risk appetite framework.
-In detail, we assess a suite of metrics under stress (Common Equity Tier 1 (“CET 1”) capital ratio, Internal Capital Adequacy (“ICA”) ratio, Stressed Net Liquidity Position (“SNLP”)) within the regularly performed benchmark and more severe group-wide stress tests and compare them to the Red-Amber-Green (“RAG”) levels as defined in the table below.
+In detail, we assess a suite of metrics under stress (CRR/CRD 4 fully loaded Common Equity Tier 1 (“CET 1”) ratio, Internal Capital Adequacy (“ICA”) ratio, and Stressed Net Liquidity Position (“SNLP”)) within the regularly performed benchmark and more severe group-wide stress tests and compare them to the Red-Amber-Green (“RAG”) levels as defined in the table below.

 Internal capital adequacy